liangzhu17/DeepSort-Tracker/README.md

 The tracker is a modified version of original Tracker *Simple Online and Realtime Tracking with a Deep Association Metric* (Deep SORT) in order to increase tracking accuracy of occluded vehicles.

+Besides, the self designed evaluation method (in the file filter_gt_track_csv.py) can evaluate the tracking accuracy of occluded vehicles.

 ## Dependencies

 The code is compatible with Python 2.7 and 3.
 The following dependencies are